galaxyproject/training-material/topics/de-novo-assembly/tutorials/assembling-genome-sequences/tutorial.md

 ![](../../images/assembling-genome-sequences-screenshots/18_fasta_tool_parameters.png)

 Choose "SPAdes contigs (fasta)" as the data file.
-Under "Sequence ID (or partial)," type in the node you want to extract. **Be sure to type in the underscore after the node number!** Example: NODE_21_.
+Under "Sequence ID (or partial)," type in the node you want to extract. **Be sure to type in an underscore after the node number!** Example: NODE_21_.
 If the underscore is left out, it will extract *the wrong node*

+# Preliminary analysis

 Now, [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) that node!
 The will help identify which genome from the index this sequence is most likely associated with (ideally, do PCR confirmations to be 100% sure).

 > * Use BLASTn + megablast, as it will yield the most closely related organisms.
 For a broader net, choose a different algorithm.
 >    > * Doing the analysis on the home BLAST website will give a quick answer, but this is not a result that can be saved.
 This is recommended if an immediate answer is desired, but the following *must also* be done.
 > * Doing the BLAST in Galaxy will yield a permanent link that can be stored for reference.
 Choose the output as BLAST XML (later, the [blast2html tool](https://cpt.tamu.edu/galaxy/root?tool_id=toolshed.g2.bx.psu.edu/repos/jankanis/blast2html/blast2html/0.0.14) must be used to convert to html) or html.
 After the result is ready, right-click on the eye {% icon solution %} icon and choose "open in a new tab."
-The hyperlink can be copied and subsequently pasted into a tracking sheet where confirmation and closure information will also be compiled.
+The hyperlink can be copied and subsequently shared with other researchers or pasted into a tracking sheet where confirmation and closure information is compiled.

 Extracted sequences appear in the history as such: